The5-1/SPMouse/README.md

 }
 ```

 All results Google brought up "confirmed" this.
 As in, nobody who asked found an answer how to modify the `MSLLHOOKSTRUCT` before passing it along to `CallNextHookEx`.
+The modification itself seems to work, the object on the native side did change, but the other receivers in the event chain still get the original value.

 ## Drop it